 Enterprises typically make use of both internal databases and external databases.
 Internal databases typically include operational databases and data warehouses.
 The former, operational databases, refer to databases that are actively used in the operations of the business, such as accounting, sales, finance, and HR.

-Data warehouses contain data collected from several sources and the data contained within are generally not used for routine business activities.
+Data warehouses contain data collected from several sources, and the data contained within are generally not used for routine business activities.
 Instead, data warehouses are usually used for business intelligence purposes.
 External databases refer to databases external to an organization and are generally accessed over the Internet and are owned by other organizations.
-An example of external databases is the SEC database.
+An example of an external database is the SEC database.